Michael Brian Bowman to be sentenced April 12

 © Photo by Terry Roberts/The Compass

-Michael Brian Bowman of Carbonear is seen outside provincial court in Harbour Grace in this Compass file photo.
-He was sentenced to five years in prison on Oct.
-31.
+Michael Brian Bowman of Carbonear is seen outside provincial court in Harbour Grace today (Feb 25).

 A Carbonear man has entered guilty pleas on four charges in connection with a brazen daylight armed robbery at a pharmacy in South River on Aug.
 20, 2012.